 LIS (ISS) data outages and known issues

 Near real-time (NRT) data are available within two minutes of observation.
 There may be missing data due to the nature of real time data transmission.
 The NRT data are appropriate for applications requiring low latency data.
 The most appropriate data to use for scientific research and publications are the LIS (ISS) Quality Controlled (QC) standard data products.
-These data are currently unavailable, but will be coming soon.
-They will be available at the Global Hydrology Resource Center Distributed Active Archive Center (GHRC DAAC).
+These data are available at the Global Hydrometeorology Resource Center Distributed Active Archive Center (GHRC DAAC).

 MISR NRT data outages and known issues